i2bc/n_terminal_lysine/README.md

 Clone (`git clone git@github.com:i2bc/n_terminal_lysine`) or donwload this archive.

 In a `n_terminal_lysine` repository, you may have:
+- KRNHYIaa_GCA_000146045.2.pdf : the graph of some aa frequencies by position for Saccharomyces cerevisiae S288C R64 strain
 - aaFreqByPos.R: R script to create a graph
 - compute.sh: compute measurements and create summary table (isoelectric point, CG%, Plong, Pavg, and P2nd)
 - conda_env_Rbase_n_terminal_lysine.yml: recipe to create a conda environment and run R script